 Against the backdrop of our strategic focus on service-orientated business areas, our risk management is characterised by the use of cutting-edge risk management methods and monitoring processes that are optimally aligned with our corporate structure.
 Based on a comprehensive risk inventory, counterparty default risks, market price risks, operational risks and liquidity risks are regularly analysed as key risk types.
 Reputational, event and investment risks are assessed as part of operational risk management.
 Potential declines in earnings are also taken into account.
 This is done, among other things, by analysing adverse scenarios and indirectly through conservative planning and definition of the available risk cover in the risk-bearing capacity (ICAAP = Internal Capital Adequacy Assessment Process).
+In addition, consideration is given to a potential decline in portfolio commissions, which are deducted from accrued profits, as this could give rise to economic burdens from fixed administrative costs (operational and strategic risk of the portfolio business).
+In addition, there is currently a limit reserve of 10% of the risk coverage potential (RDP), meaning that only 90% is available for risk-taking.
+Furthermore, various stress combinations are formed within the ICAAP framework and a decline in the cover pool is simulated ("protection of balance sheet equity").

 Our management-orientated implementation of the regulatory requirements for the ICAAP also proved to be effective in this reporting year and is constantly being developed further.
-In 2023, the focus was on ESG aspects (sustainability, climate-related stress tests) and refinements to the risk models based primarily on our validations.
-The merger of capital planning, income statement planning and risk-bearing capacity, together with the parallel consideration of a normative perspective and an economic perspective, have been firmly integrated into the standard processes of the Risk Controlling unit.
+In 2024, the focus was on updating and further developing the stress tests based on validation procedures, increasing consideration of ESG aspects (including explicit inclusion in the risk inventory and climate-related stress tests) and regularly reviewing the conservatism of the approaches from an economic perspective ("conservatism check").
+The merger of capital planning, income statement planning and risk-bearing capacity, together with the parallel consideration of a normative perspective and an economic perspective, have been firmly integrated into the standard processes of the Risk & Finance unit.
 This enables us to extensively safeguard the two strategic goals associated with this: "the institution's continued existence" and "protection of creditors".
 Both perspectives are based on the fundamental principle of calculating risk-bearing capacity, which involves comparing the risks that have been detected with the risk cover available.

 The normative perspective is based on regulatory requirements, particularly with respect to the institution's capital base.
 Various different scenarios are analysed as part of our three-year integrated capital planning.
 On the one hand, we analyse a baseline scenario, which assumes business performance under normal economic conditions.
 On the other hand, an adverse scenario is investigated, which assumes a severe economic downturn that will have an impact significantly beyond one year.
 This scenario is based on extensive macro-economic assumptions, along with assumptions for the specific institution.
 It is not merely simulated in isolation for individual parameters.
 Instead, the adverse scenario constitutes an integrated stress test, with an impact on all relevant parameters, as defined by the Minimum Requirements for Risk Management (MaRisk).
-It also includes control measures taken by the management to counter the simulated crisis.
+It also includes control measures taken by the management to counter the crisis.
 The results clearly show that the Bank could even comfortably navigate a scenario of such an extreme nature using its own assets and earnings power.
-Current decisions made by the banking supervisory authorities regarding changes in the capital requirements are analysed as required in terms of their impact on the Bank's capital situation and included in planning.
-All prescribed regulatory capital ratios are comfortably met.
+Current decisions made by the banking supervisory authorities regarding changes in the capital requirements are analysed where relevant in terms of their impact on the Bank's capital situation and included in planning.
+All prescribed regulatory capital ratios are met.